 How much does HubSpot cost?

-Given you’re reading this we’ll start off by assuming you’re considering using HubSpot for your marketing, sales or service team.
+Given you’re reading this blog post, it's probably safe to assume you’re considering using HubSpot for your marketing, sales, or service team.
 Or are looking to go all in and get HubSpot for every team.

 It’s a big choice, and not an easy one.
 There are a lot of options, pricing models and combinations of the different hubs you can choose from depending on your needs and - obviously - budget.

-As a HubSpot Partner, HubSpot Pricing is something we deal with all the time.
+As an Elite HubSpot Partner, HubSpot pricing is something we deal with all the time.

-In this blog we’ll run you through some basic HubSpot pricing models, help you work out how much HubSpot costs based on what you might use it for, and also offer a few bits of advice on whether you should use it at all.
+Keep reading to run through some basic HubSpot pricing models, help you work out how much HubSpot costs based on what you might use it for, and also offer a few bits of advice on whether you should use it at all.

-As we mentioned above, HubSpot has a marketing, sales and service hub.
-Each hub is designed to work in conjunction with the other to create a fully automated marketing, sales and service function - but you can buy them individually if you want to.
+As we mentioned above, HubSpot has four main Hubs that they offer.
+Each Hub is designed to work in conjunction with the others to create a fully automated marketing, sales and service function–but you can also buy them individually if you want to.

-All sounds great right.
-Now it might be that you already have some software which you use to do some of this work already, you might only have a need for one hub, or a combination of two.
+It might be that you already have some software which you use to do some of this work already, you might only have a need for one HubSpot Hub, or a combination of two.

 We’ve had prospects and customers come to us with all kinds of needs, whether it’s just some help getting their inbound marketing automation underway and growing website traffic, to those looking to help sales teams nurture and close deals to others who needed everything.